Improved error estimates for low-regularity integrators using space-time bounds: Introduction

-Here, we give a rigorous proof of this second-order convergence.
+Here, we give a rigorous proof of {the} second-order convergence {observed in \cite{KleinGordon} for $H^1 \times L^2$ initial data in one spatial dimension}.
 In contrast to the Schrödinger case, the 1D wave equation does not exhibit dispersive behavior.
 Instead, the idea is to exploit that the expression \eqref{eq:nullcond} contains a so-called \emph{null form} which allows for improved space-time bounds compared to the above fixed-time approach.
-Such null form estimates are widely used in the analysis of nonlinear wave equations, cf.\ \cite{KlainermanMachedon} or pp.292 of \cite{Tao2006}.
+Such null form estimates are widely used in the analysis of nonlinear wave equations, cf.\ \cite{KlainermanMachedon} or {Chapter 6} of \cite{Tao2006}.
 They rely on cancellation of parallel interactions (where waves move together) in the bilinear expression in \eqref{eq:nullcond}.
 In the one-dimensional case one has the following estimate.
 If $\phi$ solves the linear inhomogeneous wave equation $\partial_t^2 \phi - \partial_x^2 \phi = F$ on $[0,T] \times \T$, then one has the inequality

 Note that the right-hand side of \eqref{eq:nullformest} only contains the $L^2$ norm of $\partial_{t,x} \phi(0)$ instead of the $L^4$ norm that would result from the triangle inequality approach.
 If we replace $\T$ with $\R$, estimate \eqref{eq:nullformest} can be found in (1.8) of \cite{KlainermanMachedon} (in a simplified form) or in (6.29) of \cite{Tao2006}.
 For convenience, we give a direct proof of \eqref{eq:nullformest} on $\T$ based on d'Alembert's formula at the beginning of Section \ref{SecWave}.